ulkermu/project-e/README.md

 Each component has an associated test file in the `__test__` directory that can be used to verify its functionality.

-## Contributions

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

-Don't forget to give the project a star!
-Thanks again!

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.